 - Provides support and validation through engagement to gain trust to develop and maintain a constructive and collaborative relationship among the youth, family, and involved network providers, community stakeholders, child-serving systems and other formal and informal supports. - Coordinates and facilitates the Child and Family Team (CFT) Interdisciplinary Team Meetings face-to-face with the family and member present. - Works with the CFT to develop an outcomes-focused, strengths-based person-centered service plan that includes both formal and informal services and supports. - Coordinates and facilitates the CFT face-to-face with the member and family present to assess and/or reassess the strengths and needs to determine if changes are needed to update or modify the person-centered service plan (PCSP).
-This can be done through Telehealth for a master's independently licensed clinician. - Serves as a care navigator for the family and is responsible for promoting integrated services, with links between child-serving providers, systems and programs. - Ensures that services are accessed, coordinated, and delivered in a strengths-based, individualized and relevant manner and that services and supports are guided by family voice and choice.
+This can be done through Telehealth.
+See the Telehealth Services section of this manual for additional information. - Serves as a care navigator for the family and is responsible for promoting integrated services, with links between child-serving providers, systems and programs.

-- Manages documentation of a CFT meeting including a description of the CFT interdisciplinary collaboration that occurred (date, duration), names of the attending participants, and the recommendations agreed upon in the meeting. - · Documents updates of the person-centered service plan and distributes to CFT team participants. - Works with the member's clinician to update the CANS at least every 90 days or more frequently as needed.
-If the Targeted Care Coordinator is certified in CANS and has access to the ICANS platform, they may complete the CANS initial/annual and updates. - Monitors to ensure that outcomes of services and activities are progressing appropriately by evaluating the goals and interventions documented on the PCSP. - Is responsible for linking, monitoring, and follow up activities, to ensure that the youth and family's needs are met. - Is responsible for engaging the CFT to develop a crisis/safety and transition plan, which is documented as a part of the PCSP. - Facilitates the development of a conflict resolution process to resolve disagreements within the Child and Family Team, which is a part of the PCSP. - Makes contact with the member and the member's family or guardian at least every 30 days.
+- Ensures that services are accessed, coordinated, and delivered in a strengths-based, individualized and relevant manner and that services and supports are guided by family voice and choice. - Manages documentation of a CFT meeting including a description of the CFT interdisciplinary collaboration that occurred (date, duration), names of the attending participants, and the recommendations agreed upon in the meeting. - · Documents updates of the person-centered service plan and distributes to CFT team participants. - For members in the YES Program, the PCSP must include all services the member and their family may use during the member's treatment, including any 1915(i) services they will use (currently, the only 1915(i) service is respite). - Members in the YES Program must complete a Person-Centered Service Plan (PCSP) within ninety (90) days of enrollment in the YES Program and update the PCSP at least annually within three hundred and sixty-four (364) days of the previous plan. - Works with the member's clinician to update the CANS at least every 90 days or more frequently as needed.
+If the Targeted Care Coordinator is certified in CANS and has access to the ICANS platform, they may complete the CANS initial/annual and updates. - Monitors to ensure that outcomes of services and activities are progressing appropriately by evaluating the goals and interventions documented on the PCSP. - · Is responsible for linking, monitoring, and follow up activities, to ensure that the youth and family's needs are met. - Is responsible for engaging the CFT to develop a crisis/safety and transition plan, which is documented as a part of the PCSP. - Facilitates the development of a conflict resolution process to resolve disagreements within the Child and Family Team, which is a part of the PCSP. - Makes contact with the member and the member's family or guardian at least every 30 days.
 If the Targeted Care Coordinator cannot reach the member or member's family or guardian, they should document attempts made and a plan to re-establish contact.